ENJ-digitalhub/Certificates/README.md

 # Certificates
-My collection of certificates of Knoowldge, Skills and Accomplishments across various domains.
+My collection of certificates of Knowldge, Skills and Accomplishments across various domains.